ballet/ballet/docs/feature_engineering_guide.rst

 A *transformer-like* is any of the following:

 - an object that satisfies the scikit-learn `Transformer API`_, having ``fit``, ``transform``, and ``fit_transform`` methods.
 - a callable that accepts the ``X`` DataFrame as input and produces an array-like as output.
 This can be thought of as a transformer that does not have a fit stage.
-Ballet will take care of converting it into a :py:class:`FunctionTransformer` object.
+Ballet will take care of converting it into a :py:class:`~ballet.eng.sklearn.FunctionTransformer` object.
 - the value ``None``, shorthand to indicate the identity transformer.
-Ballet will convert it into a :py:class:`IdentityTransformer` object.
+Ballet will convert it into a :py:class:`~ballet.eng.IdentityTransformer` object.

 Feature engineering pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^